 As per the latest update, around 24 Juul lawsuits are going to trial in 2022.
 The first of them is scheduled for February 22, and the rest will follow on March 28, May 9, and August 1.
 The result of these bellwether lawsuits will definitely reflect on the other settlements waiting to be trialed.
 Therefore, all the plaintiffs are in great expectation to get the desired outcome in this first pool of Juul lawsuits 2022.

-The lawsuit filed by the Natrona County School District has been chosen as one of twelve bellwether cases, as a guide for attorneys to take over the vaping giant.
+The lawsuit filed by the Natrona County School District has been chosen as one of twelve bellwether cases as a guide for attorneys to take over the vaping giant.
 Whether Juul reaches a settlement or prepares for a court trial, in this case, will indicate how Juul will handle the 250 other Juul vape lawsuits filed against it.
 The date for the trial in this matter going to be held in the United States District Court for the District of Wyoming has yet to be determined.
 The San Francisco Unified School District’s bellwether case is set for trial in northern California federal district court in June 2023.

 Anne Arundel County Public Schools has joined dozens of other school districts, including Chicago, in suing Juul Labs, and dozens of them were represented by Federico’s law firm.
 The school system’s attorney, Phil Federico, told The Wall Street Journal on 05/02/2022 that the five-count lawsuit alleges Juul Labs is marketing its products to children with cotton candy and tooty fruity flavored products.

 In Juul lawsuits 2021, only two cases reached the final settlement.
 North Carolina is the first state to reach a settlement against the vaping giant Juul Labs, Inc. in June 2021.
-The North Carolina attorney Josh Stein had told that Juul has “lit the spark and fanned the flames of a vaping epidemic among our children.”
+The North Carolina attorney Josh Stein had said that Juul has “lit the spark and fanned the flames of a vaping epidemic among our children.”
 Juul has sought the settlement in haste to avoid a Juul ban from the FDA.
 However, it has not admitted to the allegations raised against it.
 Juul has to pay $40 million to settle the case.

 In November 2021, Arizona became the second state to reach a Juul lawsuit settlement of $14.5 million against Juul for marketing e-cigarettes to the underage.
 Arizona Attorney General Mark Brnovich informed that $12.5 million would be used for anti-addiction programs out of the settlement.
 The rest of the money would be used for consumer protection funds and the expenses for litigation.